 “It is a truth universally acknowledged that Jane Austen is one of our greatest writers.
 But it might surprise you to know that Jane lived a simple life.”
 Two hundred years ago, English middle-class parents kept their daughters at home while their brothers traveled the world and got a splendid education in fancy universities.
 But Jane didn’t let the lack of outside schooling and travel opportunities stop her from learning and writing.
 She read voraciously and became a student of human psychology through her acute observations of people around her.

-She became a published (and successful) writer during her lifetime, a rare feat for any writer, even though the title page simply said: “by a lady” rather than her name.
-The captivating soft pen and watercolor artwork by our favorite illustrator, Qin Leng, add richness and engage kids on many levels.
+She became a published (and successful) writer during her lifetime, a rare feat for any writer, even though the title page simply said: “By a lady” rather than her name.
+The captivating soft pen and watercolor artwork by our favorite illustrator, Qin Leng, adds richness and engages kids on many levels.
 This story, both sad and inspirational, is a good introduction to social stigmas and the power of individuals to overcome them.

 December 18 – Vanishing Colors, Constance Orbeck-Nilssen (International Migrants Day)